Education

 What Makes a Good Prompt?

-- Clear instructions – Tell the AI exactly what you want.
+• Clear instructions — Tell the AI exactly what you want.
 Ambiguity leads to generic or off-target answers.
-For example, instead of “Write about social media,” say, “Write three bullet points on social media marketing tips for small businesses.”
+Instead of "Write about social media," say: "Write three bullet points on social media marketing tips for small businesses."

-- Context – Provide background or reference so the AI understands the scenario.
-This stops it from guessing wildly.
-For instance, mention your audience, product, or style if relevant.
+• Context — Provide background so the AI understands the scenario.
+Mention your audience, product, or style if relevant.

-Keep in mind, good prompts turn generic AI responses into something tailored and useful.
-Mastering this step makes the rest of the writing content, generating code, or building apps much smoother.
+Good prompts turn generic AI responses into something tailored and useful.
+Mastering this step makes writing content, generating code, or building apps much smoother.

 Simple AI Prompt Examples

 Sometimes you just need AI to get things done quickly.
-These prompts work across many systems and focus the AI on delivering output you can actually use—no guessing required.
+These prompts work across many systems and focus the AI on delivering output you can actually use.

 Content Writing Prompts